How Much Is a Taxi from Edinburgh Airport to City Centre? 2026

 Can I book a taxi for 7 or 8 passengers from Edinburgh Airport?

-Yes.
-LondonAirport-Taxi.com offers a full range of vehicle options from standard 4-seater saloons up to 8-seater minibuses for Edinburgh Airport transfers, all driven by professional licensed drivers.
-For 7 passengers, an MPV such as a Mercedes V-Class or Ford Tourneo costs £50–£70 to the city centre.
-For 8 passengers, a minibus costs £60–£75.
-For groups of 12 or more (stag/hen parties, wedding parties, corporate events), our 12-seater minibus hire service is available.
-All vehicles include luggage space proportional to capacity, free baby seats on request, and flight monitoring with 30 minutes complimentary waiting time at Edinburgh Airport arrivals.
+For 7 passengers, an MPV such as a Mercedes V-Class or Ford Tourneo costs £50–£70 to the centre; an 8-seater minibus is £60–£75.
+Groups of 12 or more (stag/hen, weddings, corporate) can use our 12-seater minibus hire service.
+Every vehicle includes proportional luggage space, free baby seats on request, flight monitoring, and 30 minutes complimentary waiting at arrivals.

 Does Edinburgh Airport charge a drop-off fee?

-Edinburgh Airport currently does not charge a drop-off forecourt fee at the main terminal, unlike Manchester (£5/£6), Heathrow (£6), Gatwick (£10), Stansted (£7), or Luton (£6).
-This makes Edinburgh one of the most affordable major UK airports for someone collecting you by private car.
-However, the airport regularly reviews its forecourt policies, and short-stay car parking charges apply if you stay longer than the designated drop-off time.
-A free pickup zone is available in the long-stay car park, accessible via a 5–7 minute walk or short shuttle ride.
-With a pre-booked LondonAirport-Taxi.com taxi, the driver collects from the designated pickup zone at no extra cost to you — pickup logistics are entirely managed for you.
-For full comparison see our UK airport drop-off charges guide.
+That makes it one of the most affordable major UK airports for a car drop-off, though short-stay parking charges apply beyond the designated time.
+A free pickup zone sits in the long-stay car park, a 5–7 minute walk or short shuttle away.
+With a pre-booked LondonAirport-Taxi.com taxi, your driver collects from the designated zone at no extra cost.

 Download Our App